Street FestivalsFour European streets, their actors, environments and identities.

-We are drafting a full report as we speak, in the meantime you can read this interesting presentation “The power of Hair.
+Read this interesting presentation “The power of Hair.
 The politics of Hair in a (South) African context” by professor Shonisani Netshia of the Visual Art Department of the University of Johannesburg!
+The power of Hair

 Linnankatu Is an Art StreetTurku, Finland

 7-10 November 2017